pereirajr1407/MathGamePy/README.md

 ## Executing the code

-To run the game, simply open your terminal, go to the root folder of this project and run `python3 game.py`.
+To run the game, simply open your terminal, go to the root folder of this project, type `python3 game.py` and press Enter.
+The game should start.

+ps: The command may vary based on your Python installation.
+Use the Python command that is configured in your computer.

 ### Disclaimer: